Trillions (song)

-"Trillions" is a song by American singer and songwriter Alicia Keys featuring American singer Brent Faiyaz.
+"Trillions" is a song by American singer-songwriter Alicia Keys featuring fellow American singer-songwriter Brent Faiyaz.
 The song was released as a single from Keys II (2022), which is a reissue edition of Keys' eighth studio album Keys (2021).
-The song is a reworked version of Keys' song "Billions", which is featured on Keys.
+The song itself is a reworked version of Keys' song "Billions", which is featured on Keys.

 Release and reception

 On June 13, amid her Alicia + Keys World Tour, Keys announced that she will a release Keys II, a deluxe edition of her eighth studio album Keys (2021) on August 12, 2022.
 "Trillions" was one of the new songs on the album along with three other songs.
-"Trillions" is an R&B song and it was written by Keys, Abraham Orellana and Christopher Wood and produced by Faiyaz and Jordan Ware.
-The song marks a second collaboration between Keys and Faiyaz as Keys was first featured on Faiyaz's song "Ghetto Gatsby" from his album Wasteland (2022).
+"Trillions" is an R&B song and it was written by Keys, AraabMuzik, and Christopher Wood and produced by Faiyaz and Jordan Ware.
+The song marks the second collaboration between Keys and Faiyaz as Keys was first featured on Faiyaz's song "Ghetto Gatsby" from his album Wasteland (2022).

 Jordan Farville from The Fader wrote that on the song "Keys is more than happy to swim in his screwed-up soup of paisley-colored crooning" and added that the song "could easily be a b-side from Faiyaz's new album Wasteland".
 ThatGrapeJuice called the song "catchy" and wrote that on the song's chorus, Keys "croons": "I am a one in a billion/you are a one in a billion/We got a one in a billion".
 Hayley Hynes from HotNewHipHop commented that as Faiyaz sings "Someone, someone that could treat you right/Someone that could change your life/Tell me where you hiding/I promise I will find you, I will, for real.” he adds "some crooning of his own" to the song.
 According to Christina Le Sirena from the website Artist Unlocked, the song contains "uplifting and encouraging" lyrics while "Faiyaz’s part in the song only adds more life to the already fruitful song".
 According to Jon Powell from Revolt, the song is an "ode to both love for others and love for self".
 In the United States, "Trillions" impacted R&B radio on August 23, 2022.
 The radio edit of the song was released on September 27, 2022.